 and all the while i’ve yet to review any papers etc.

-if i was here two years ago – before the pandemic feels like it robbed 1/3 of my grad time — i would be pretty excited actually to start this field (ai for social good). now i just feel in a rush to leave… but that leads to poor work. (i’ve never felt like i’ve had the time and stability to do good work, to really show what i’m capable of.). in some sense i could still aim high, i know at least one person who published just one paper in five years, but it was a really good paper and went on to postdoc at a good school. but i feel so tired
+if i was here two years ago – before the pandemic feels like it took over 1/3 of my grad time — i would be pretty excited actually to start this field (ai for social good). now i just feel in a rush to leave… but that leads to poor work. (i’ve never felt like i’ve had the time and stability to do good work, to really show what i’m capable of — but isn’t that true for everyone). in some sense i could still aim high, i know at least one person who published just one paper in five years, it was a really good paper and went on to postdoc at a good school. but i feel so tired

 things i want to do within the next 1 year: